tfsec/tfsec.github.io/_docs/aws/codebuild/enable-encryption.md

 ---
+title: aws-codebuild-enable-encryption
-title: CodeBuild Project artifacts encryption should not be disabled
+description: CodeBuild Project artifacts encryption should not be disabled
 shortcode: aws-codebuild-enable-encryption
 legacy: AWS080
 summary: CodeBuild Project artifacts encryption should not be disabled